terraform-aws-modules/terraform-aws-eks/README.md

 Setting the `bootstrap_cluster_creator_admin_permissions` is a one time operation when the cluster is created; it cannot be modified later through the EKS API.
 In this project we are hardcoding this to `false`.
 If users wish to achieve the same functionality, we will do that through an access entry which can be enabled or disabled at any time of their choosing using the variable `enable_cluster_creator_admin_permissions`

+### Enabling EFA Support

+When enabling EFA support by setting `enable_efa_support = true`, this will do two things:

+1. It will add the EFA required ingress/egress rules to the shared security group created for the nodegroup(s)
+2. It will expose the EFA interfaces on the launch template created by the nodegroup(s)

+> [!TIP]
+> Use the [aws-efa-k8s-device-plugin](https://github.com/aws/eks-charts/tree/master/stable/aws-efa-k8s-device-plugin) Helm chart to expose the EFA interfaces on the nodes as an extended resource, and allow pods to request the interfaces be mounted to their containers.
+>
+> The EKS AL2 GPU AMI comes pre-installed with the necessary EFA components - you just need to expose the EFA devices on the nodes via their launch templates, ensure the required EFA security group rules are in place, and deploy the `aws-efa-k8s-device-plugin` to start utilize EFA within your cluster.

+However, if you disable the creation and use of the managed nodegroup custom launch template (`create_launch_template = false` and `use_custom_launch_template = false`), this will interfere with the functionality.
+In addition, if you do not supply an `instance_type` for self-managed nodegroup(s), or `instance_types` for the managed nodegroup(s), this will also interfere with the functionality.

+The logic behind supporting EFA uses a data source to lookup the instance type to retrieve the number of interfaces that the instance supports in order to enumerate and expose those interfaces on the launch template created.
+For managed nodegroups where a list of instance types are supported, the logic uses the first instance type in the list to retrieve the number of instances supported.
+This is due to the fact that mixing instance types with varying number of interfaces is not recommended for EFA (or in some cases, mixing instance types in general - i.e. - p5.48xlarge and p4d.24xlarge).

 ## Examples

 - [EKS Managed Node Group](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/eks_managed_node_group): EKS Cluster using EKS managed node groups